GMAT score ranges tell you what both the lowest and highest scoring students in an MBA class earned on their GMAT exam.

 By analyzing GMAT score ranges, you can determine which schools you have a higher chance of getting into, or where you may need to increase your score to get accepted.

-While in previous years, top business schools have accepted students with an 800 GMAT, accepted MBA students at the likes of Harvard Business School at Harvard University and Stanford Graduate School of Management at Stanford University scored a maximum of 790 this year.
+While in previous years, top business schools have accepted students with an 800 GMAT (a perfect score, equivalent to 805 in the new scoring system), accepted MBA students at the likes of Harvard Business School at Harvard University and Stanford Graduate School of Management at Stanford University scored a maximum of 790 in 2023.
+This translates to scores of around 785 or higher in the current GMAT exam.

-Harvard also accepted students who scored as low as 540, which was the lowest accepted GMAT among the top 10.
-Columbia Business School, which topped the Financial Times MBA ranking this year, accepted at least one student with a GMAT score of 550.
+Before the GMAT was updated, Harvard also accepted students who scored as low as 500, in the 25th percentile.
 Spain’s IESE Business School accepted at least one score of 580.

-There may be years where top universities such as Stanford don’t accept applicants with scores lower than 600, or years where accepted applicants score 800.
+There have been years where top universities such as Stanford haven't accepted applicants with scores lower than 600, and years where accepted applicants scored 800.

-Scoring within the Stanford GMAT range does not automatically mean you will be accepted.
-However, you should be aiming to score on the higher end or above the GMAT range if you want a better chance of being accepted into your target school.
+In other words, scoring within the Stanford GMAT range does not automatically mean you will be accepted.
+However, you should aim to score on the higher end or above the school's GMAT range if you want a better chance of being accepted into your target program.

 While it's important to use the information GMAT ranges provide, it's also important to remember there are some limitations as to what can be learned.